anjchang/memerson/README.md

-A uper simple meme generator for the Emerson Fall 2017 Class of Code Culture & Practice Fall 2017 using the PIL library.
+A super basic meme generator for the Emerson Fall 2017 Class of Code Culture & Practice Fall 2017 using the PIL library.

 Run the command-line function like this: